PrimmR/Turbo/README.md

 *The former command allows you to select any speed for the game to run at, which includes values outside of the 'safe range'.
 So make sure you double check your input before pressing enter!*

+## Bugs
+If you notice a problem with the behaviour of the mod, please raise an issue in the GitHub issue tracker, thanks!